Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 Duck Lake comes into view.
 Passing to the West of the lake looking Eastward.
 Note the extensive meadow-flats around the lake.
 This place is a swamp during early Spring, and surging with mosquitoes...
 This image was taken during a very hot July.
 Temps were running in the high 80s before 11am.

-I have encountered very hot hiking conditions along the Tahoe to Yosemite Trail, especially along the lower elevation sections of the trail.
-Temps in the high 80s and low 90s, which demand that you carefully monitor your water intake, sweating, how you "feel," and the color of your pee, all to maintain optimal hydration.
+I have encountered very hot hiking conditions along the Tahoe to Yosemite Trail, especially along the lower elevation sections of the trail during the past 12 years.
+Temps in the high 80s and low 90s, which demand that we carefully monitor our water intake, sweating, how we "feel," and the color of our pee, all to maintain optimal hydration.

 Weather Page